STYLISH. WELL-CRAFTED. SPIRITED.

 Hotel Verge Launceston

 An industrial luxe ambience created by local architect Cumulus Studio in brick, glass, timber and concrete echoes the precinct's early industrial heritage.
-The new 86-room Hotel Verge is next door to Launceston’s community Harvest Market, open on Saturdays, and local produce dominates menus at the hotel’s restaurant, Diverge.
+The 86-room Hotel Verge is next door to Launceston’s community Harvest Market, open on Saturdays, and local produce dominates menus at the hotel’s restaurant, Diverge.

 River Cabins Derby